eclipse-sumo/sumo/docs/web/docs/Installing/index.md

 # macOS

 SUMO can be easily installed on macOS by using [Homebrew](http://brew.sh).
-If you did not already install homebrew, you can do so by invoking
+If you did not already install homebrew, you can do so by invoking te following command in a macOS Terminal:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```